Mean field games with common noise and degenerate idiosyncratic noise: Propagation of semiconcavity for deterministic HJB equations

 \item If $(u^n)_{n \in \NN}: \RR^d \to \RR$ is a sequence of globally Lipschitz, semiconcave functions, uniformly in $n \in \NN$, and, as $n \to \oo$, $u^n$ converges locally uniformly to $u$, then, as $n \to \oo$, $Du^n$ converges almost everywhere to $Du$.

 \end{enumerate} \end{lemma}

 \begin{remark} The statement in part \eqref{L:semiconcave} is actually equivalent to semiconcavity.
-The semiconcavity constant for a globally semiconcave function $u$ is equal to $\esssup_{x \in \RR^d} m_+\left( \frac{d D^2 u}{d \mcl L}(x) \right)$, and, hence, the bound in Proposition \ref{P:dethjb} indeed propagates the semiconcavity estimate for $u$.
+The semiconcavity constant for a globally semiconcave function $u$ is equal to

+and, hence, the bound in Proposition \ref{P:dethjb} indeed propagates the semiconcavity estimate for $u$.
 Throughout the rest of the paper, where it does not create confusion, we abuse notation and denote by $\esssup m_+(D^2 u)$ the semiconcavity constant for a function $u:\RR^d \to \RR$. \end{remark}

 Proposition \ref{P:dethjb}, and in particular the estimate \eqref{detD2ubound}, is proved by differentiating the equation \eqref{E:dethjb}, and, as such, it is necessary to perform a regularization to make the arguments rigorous.
 For $0 < \eps < 1$, set $a^\eps = \sigma \sigma^\tau + \eps \Id$ and $G^\eps = G * \rho_\eps$ for $\rho_\eps$ as in \eqref{mollifier}, and consider the classical solution $u^\eps$ of